Weapon X: Original installment

-The project's original test subjects were the members of Team X, a covert ops CIA team (consisting of Wolverine, Sabretooth, Maverick, Silver Fox, Mastodon, Arthur Barrington, Psi-Borg/Aldo Ferro, Wildcat/Noel Higgins and Kestrel).
-The telepath Psi-Borg was involved in the creation of the victims' memory implants, in exchange for being endowed with immortality.
+The project's original test subjects were the members of Team X, a covert ops CIA team (consisting of Wolverine, Sabretooth, Maverick, Silver Fox, Mastodon, Arthur Barrington, Psi-Borg/Aldo Ferro, Wildcat/Noel Higgins, and Kestrel).
+Psi-Borg was involved in the creation of the victims' memory implants, in exchange for being given immortality.
 The test subjects were policed by an adaptive robot enforcer, called Shiva, should any of the agents go rogue.